kumarsaurabh20/kumarsaurabh20.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Integrative Bioinformatics
+- Integrative omics
-- Plant-based Natural Product Pathway Discovery
+- Natural Product Pathway Discovery
+- Open Science Data Infrastructure
 - Biotic Interactions and Co-evolution
-- Open Science Data Infrastructure

 # Education to show in About widget
 education: